Don’t buy a new one – just fix it up!

 Final Thoughts

-Funny how things catch up with you isn’t it?
+It’s funny how things catch up with you, isn’t it?
 It wasn’t even a whole month before the keyboard started to fail!
-I’m pretty hard on keys, and having hammering away without a care for the last few years, there were groups of them starting to not register presses.
-This resulted in some very strange comments from friends until I realised what was going on.
+I’m pretty hard on keys, and having hammered away without a care for the last few years, groups began not to register presses.
+This resulted in some strange comments from friends until I realised what was happening.

-Had I the forethought (or had it started failing slightly earlier) I would have replaced the keyboard assembly whilst I was inside the laptop.
+Had I the forethought (or had it started failing slightly earlier), I would have replaced the keyboard assembly while inside the laptop.
 Sadly, less than a month later, it was in pieces again to replace the keyboard.
 It’s quite an easy fix, and not expensive to buy via eBay.
 Still, you live and learn, don’t you?
-Perhaps, If someone reading this is attempting the same – it might just be worth your time popping a new keyboard in whilst you have the case open eh?
+If someone reading this is attempting the same, it might be worth your time popping a new keyboard while you have the case open, right?

 Just a thought.